Lunar Impacts Research - theory for observation

 Many thanks to Dr Anthony Cook, Department of Physics, Aberystwyth University for the english revision of this page.

-The project’s Coordinator is Antonio Mercatali.
+The Lunar Impacts Program’s Coordinator is Antonio Mercatali.

 Ideal monthly dates for the observation and record of the Lunar Impacts